Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Conclusions

-Finally, we want to remark that Theorem \ref{pre_invar} (which plays a relevant role in this work) is just a partial geometric generalization for multisymplectic manifolds of Lee Hwa Chung's theorem.
-A complete generalization would have to characterize invariant forms of every degree (work in this direction is in progress).
-Our guess is that, in order to achive this, additional hypothesis must be considered, namely: strong nondegeneracy of the multisymplectic form and invariance by locally Hamiltonian multivector fields of every order.
-Nevertheless, it is important to point out that the hypothesis that we have assumed here (1-nondegeneracy, local homogeneity and invariance by locally Hamiltonian vector fields and locally Hamiltonian $(k-1)$-multivector fields) have been sufficient for our aim.
-This is a relevant fact since, as an example, in the jet bundle description of classical field theories (the regular case), the Lagrangian and Hamiltonian multisymplectic forms are just 1-nondegenerate \cite{CCI-91,EMR-00,GMS-97,Go-91b,Hr-99b,Ka-98,MS-99, Sd-95,Sa-89}, and in the analysis of the field equations, only locally Hamiltonian $(k-1)$-multivector fields are relevant \cite{EMR-97,EMR-99}.
+Finally, we wish to remark that Theorem \ref{pre_invar} (which plays a relevant role in this work) is just a partial geometric generalization for multisymplectic manifolds of Lee Hwa Chung's theorem.
+A complete generalization would have to characterize invariant forms of every degree.
+Our guess is that, in order to achive this, additional hypotheses must be considered; namely: strong nondegeneracy of the multisymplectic form and invariance by locally Hamiltonian multivector fields of every order.
+Nevertheless, it is important to point out that the hypotheses that we assume here (1-nondegeneracy, local homogeneity and invariance by locally Hamiltonian vector fields and locally Hamiltonian $(k-1)$-multivector fields) are sufficient for our aim.
+This is a relevant fact since, for example, in the jet bundle description of classical field theories (the regular case), the Lagrangian and Hamiltonian multisymplectic forms are just 1-nondegenerate, and in the analysis of field equations, only locally Hamiltonian $(k-1)$-multivector fields are relevant \cite{EMR-97,EMR-99,ELMR-2005,PR-2002}.